-Marcona almonds are a type of gourmet almond from Spain.
-They've been imported into the US for years, but their popularity is on the rise.
-Their texture is closer to that of a macadamia nut, and they're rounder and plumper than the more common California almond.
+Marcona almonds are a type of sweet, gourmet almond from Spain that is very popular in Mediterranean countries.
+Although it has been imported to the U.S. for years, this nut has gained popularity in American restaurants and kitchens, their reach now extending from epicurean stores to bulk retailers.
+Their texture is closer to that of a macadamia nut, and they're rounder and plumper than the more common California almond we find at the supermarket.
 These sweet almonds can be enjoyed on their own as a gourmet treat or used in any recipe that calls for almonds.
 Nutritionally there is minimal difference between the more common almond and those from Marcona, but the flavor is another story.

 Uses for Marcona Almonds

 Marcona almonds can be eaten in the same manner as typical almonds, but with their appealing mouthfeel and unique taste, these nuts turn an ordinary dish into something special.
 Try the specialty almonds in tortes, sautéed in oil and sprinkled over a salad, served with cheese (especially a Spanish variety), or chopped and added to baked goods, or even crepes.